Loading...

 sudo systemctl restart sshd

 Restarting sshd applies the updated configuration.
-In production, you typically keep an existing session open until you confirm the new listener is reachable.
+In production, keep an existing session open until you confirm the new listener is reachable.

 Step 6 : Verify SSH is listening on port 2222.